 How to Grow a Honeydew Melon

 In years past, growing honeydew has been challenging for both the home gardener and commercial farmer due to its propensity to downy and powdery mildew and attractiveness to a variety of insects.
 Today, varieties such as ‘Floridew,' ‘Morgan,' ‘Earlidew,' and ‘Tamdew' are resistant to most fungal diseases.
 Once you have selected the seeds or seedlings for the variety you wish to grow, the question remains, “How to grow a honeydew melon?”.
 Honeydews may be grown in a large pot or the garden.
-If you're starting from seed, fill peat moss pots with either potting soil or compost and place one seed into each about ½ inch into the soil.
-Then place the little pots in a shallow plastic tray.
-Fill the tray up to an inch high with water mixed with soluble fertilizer and put it in a room between 70-90 degrees F. to germinate.
+If you're starting from seed, fill peat moss pots with either potting soil or compost and place one seed into each about ½ inch (1.5 cm.) into the soil, then place the little pots in a shallow plastic tray.
+Fill the tray up to an inch (2.5 cm.) high with water mixed with soluble fertilizer and put it in a room between 70-90 F. (21-23 C.) to germinate.
 Continue to add water when necessary.
 The seeds will sprout in about two weeks but you should continue to grow inside until the plant has at least two leaves.
 Transplant honeydew into the garden once the soil is at least 65 F. (18 C.) and water in thoroughly.
 Surround the transplant with mulch to retard weed growth and retain water.

 How to Pick Honeydew

-Once the honeydew fruit has attained a smooth evenly colored skin after 3 months, harvesting honeydew melons may commence.
+Once the honeydew fruit has attained a smooth evenly colored skin after three months, harvesting honeydew melons may commence.
 How do you pick honeydew then?
 It must be cut from the plant, as it does not slip easily from the vine as do most melons.

 When is Honeydew Melon Ripe?